-We anticipate that business opportunities will come to our attention from various sources, including our officers and directors, our stockholders, professional advisors, such as attorneys and accountants, securities broker-dealers, investment banking firms, venture capitalists, members of the financial community and others who may present unsolicited proposals.
-Management expects that prior personal and business relationships may lead to contacts for business opportunities; however, we have not entered into any direct or indirect negotiations at the time of this filing with any person, corporation or other entity regarding any possible business reorganization involving Globalwise.
+We anticipate that business opportunities will come to our attention from various sources, including our officers and directors, our stockholders, professional advisors such as attorneys and accountants, securities broker-dealers, investment banking firms, venture capitalists, members of the financial community and others who may present unsolicited proposals.
+Management expects that prior personal and business relationships may lead to contacts with these various sources.

 Our management will analyze the business opportunities; however, none of our management are professional business analysts.
-(See Part III, Item 9, below.)
+(See Part III, Item 10, below.)
 Our management has had limited experience with mergers and acquisitions of business opportunities and has not been involved with an initial public offering.
-Potential investors must recognize that due to our management's inexperience in mergers and acquisitions we may not adequately evaluate a potential business opportunity.
+Management may rely on promoters or their affiliates, principal stockholders or associates to assist in the investigation and selection of business opportunities.

-Certain conflicts of interest exist or may develop between Globalwise and our officers and directors.
-Our management has other business interests to which they currently devote attention, which include their primary employment and they are management of other development stage reporting companies seeking merger candidates.
+Certain conflicts of interest exist or may develop between us and our officers and directors.
+Our management has other business interests to which they currently devote attention, which include their primary employment.
+They also hold management positions with other development stage companies seeking business opportunities.
 Our management may be expected to continue to devote their attention to these other business interests although management time should be devoted to our business.
 As a result, conflicts of interest may arise that can be resolved only through their exercise of judgement in a manner which is consistent with their fiduciary duties to us.